Effects of local mutations in quadratic iterations: Discussion

-For example, one does not find surprising the fact that a pointwise sharp mutation (i.e., with no transition annulus. $R=0$) will not make any noticeable changes to the asymptotic dynamics (the prisoner set is the same as the intact prisoner set almost everywhere), while a mutation with a large enough transition radius will eventually represent asymptotically the mutated replicator, rather than the intact one (the prisoner set converges to that of the mutation when $R$ approaches infinity).
-In reality, this corresponds to a model prediction that mutation to one single gene, even if it occurs repeatedly, will not affect a significant number of gene expressions in the stably differentiation of the cell, while mutation to a wide locus of gene will lead to the final differentiation of the cell to primarily represent these mutations.
+Our analysis showed that a point-wise mutation with very small transition annulus $r=0$ and $R \searrow 0$) will not make any noticeable changes to the asymptotic dynamics (the prisoner set is the same as the intact prisoner set almost everywhere), while a mutation with a large enough transition radius will eventually represent asymptotically the mutated replicator, rather than the intact one (the prisoner set converges to that of the mutation when $R$ approaches infinity).
+In reality, this corresponds to a model prediction that mutation of only a few genes, even if it occurs repeatedly, will not significantly affect gene expression in the differentiated cell, while mutation to a wide genetic locus will cause the terminal differentiation of the cell to primarily represent the mutated clones.

-The interesting aspects appear rather when tracking the transition from mutations that affect a very small to a very large genetic locus (i.e., from $R \to 0$ to $R \to \infty$).
-While the particular effects depend widely on the type of replicator and mutation (that is, on the complex parameters $c_1$ and $c_0$), we found that all paths of increasing $R$ exhibit phase transitions.
+More interesting aspects appear when tracking the transition from mutations that affect a very small to a very large genetic locus (i.e., from $R \searrow 0$ to $R \nearrow \infty$).
+While the particular effects depend widely on the type of replicator and mutation (that is, on the complex parameters $c_1$ and $c_0$), we found that all paths along increasing $R$ exhibit phase transitions.
 In other words, the evolution of the prisoner set, rather than moving smoothly with increasing $R$, undergoes bifurcation points characterized by sudden changes in topology, in particular in the number of connected components.
 There are a few interesting implications.
-An immediate note would be related to the very idea of bifurcation: while some increases in $R$ may leave the asymptotic outcome relatively unperturbed, it also appears that there are critical values of $R$ where even a very small additional increment has the potential to dramatically change the prisoner set.
+An immediate note would be related to the very idea of bifurcation: while some increments in $R$ may leave the asymptotic outcome relatively unperturbed, it also appears that there are critical values of $R$ where even a very small additional increment has the potential to dramatically change the prisoner set.